alexolinux/vagrant-lab/README.md

 - Optionally for this project, I have chosen to use [Alma Linux 8](https://app.vagrantup.com/almalinux/boxes/8).
 - The network is configured for use in bridge mode.
 - For provisioning, the same user used on the host will be created, adding it with sudo permissions.
-- In this project, a mount point is being created between the Host and the VMS). *It is optional (fell free to comment this line if you don't want to use it)*.
+- In this project, a mount point is being created between "Host & VMS". *It is optional (fell free to comment this line if you don't want to use it)*.
 - Configure shell provisioning according to your needs.

 ## **Setting up this Project**